learningequality/ka-lite/docs/usermanual/userman_admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Open up your terminal.
 For most Linux distributions, you can do this by going to **Menu -> Accessories -> Terminal** or **Applications menu -> System -> Terminal.**

 #.
-Navigate to the folder that you downloaded KA Lite in.
-You can do this by typing ``cd <PATH/TO/KALITE/FOLDER>``.
-Change the path to the path name of the KA Lite folder on your machine.

-#.
 Type in ``kalite restart``.
 This should stop the server, then attempt to restart it again.
 The process may take up to a few minutes.

 #.
 Once you see the script that begins with ``To access KA Lite from another connected computer, try the following address(es):`` .... you will know that your KA Lite server has been successfully restarted.